Steam Gala7, 8, 9 June

 - United States Army Transportation Company S160 Class, 5197, courtesy of the Churnet Valley Railway and the owners Batt Holden Limited

-- Hawthorn Leslie locomotive "Isabel" returning in a new livery.
+- Hawthorn Leslie locomotive "Isabel"

 - Metropolitan Number 1

-We are proud to present five engines in steam for the first time!
 An intensive service will operate over all three days, during which the engines will need to work hard on our challenging gradients.

 All trains will be running in conjunction with our fleet of Heritage buses, which will be operating between Ongar, North Weald, Epping Underground and Shenfield National Rail stations.

 Our on train bars will be also be open, serving a selection of draught beers, as well as a range of wines, lagers and soft drinks.

 As well as our busy two train service we hope to be able to provide Brake Van rides.

 Keep an eye on this page for further details, including expected locomotives, or why not follow us on twitter or like us on facebook for up to the minute information.